BonoboPLC/lojjo_wiki/administration/games/lottorace.md

 <!-- SUBTITLE: A quick summary of Lottorace -->

 # LottoRace Raffles
+LottoRace is a multi-draw, multi-player Raffle game which can be played in many different formats.

+LottoRace games offer can be configured in the following ways

+Pick Size

+Usage notes:

+Number of Plays in the game

+Usage notes:

+Odds of Winning a prize

+Usage notes:

+Payout distribution

+(i.e. 1 in 3 , 1 in 5 wins) , conpick ranges (i.e. 6/49, 7/35) and guaranteed winners in every game.

+The multi-draw game continues until all the prizes in the pool are paid out and lasts  3-5 minutes.

 ## Tournaments vs. Instant Games

+LottoRace games can be configured as either Instant Games, or Tournaments.

+Tournaments start at a specific date and time and can have any number of entries.
+Tournaments

+Intant Games Starts only when they are full

+Number of bets:  Has to be full , Can be any

 ## Setting basic Configuration